Dwarves (Mayfair Games): Contents

 Dwarves is a supplement outlining Dwarven culture and magic, with a description of a Moria-like Dwarven city and two towns.
 It also includes a scenario for dwarf characters of levels 5-10, a quest across a wilderness to an evil fortress to recover a sacred axe.

-Dwarves describes the dwarven kingdom of Ostohar, a comparatively secluded kingdom which can be dropped whole into any campaign.
-The book provides a history of the kingdom, data on the kingdom (with descriptions of several cities, the kingdom, a major citadel, and other areas of interest), an essay on life in Ostohar, the religion of the dwarves, dwarven magic and artifacts, and notes on the generation of dwarf characters, and provides several appendices.
+Dwarves is a campaign setting supplement which details the relatively secluded dwarven kingdom of Ostohar, intended to be added into an existing campaign.
+The book describes the history of the kingdom, detailing locations in Ostohar including several cities and a major citadel, as well as presenting an essay on life in the kingdom, the religion of the dwarves, their magic and artifacts, and rules for dwarf character generation, as well as several appendices.

 Publication history

 Dwarves was written by Paul Karczag, and was published by Mayfair Games in 1982 as a 96-page book.
 A second edition was published in 1984, featuring a cover by Bob DeWitt.

-Dwarves was the fourth Role Aids supplement from Mayfair Games, and moved the line in a few new directions.
-Though it centered on an adventure, like the others before it (Beastmaker Mountain, Nanorien Stones and Fez I), it also featured considerable background material.
-What made it really different, however, was its subhead, which read: "A Complete Kingdom & Adventure suitable for Advanced Dungeons & Dragons."
-Publisher Darwin Bromley had legal expertise that most other publishers did not and he felt that Mayfair could legally use TSR's trademarks as long as they were careful.
-Thus Mayfair made it clear that they were not the trademark holders by printing on the cover of Dwarves: "Advanced Dungeons & Dragons is a trademark of TSR Hobbies, Inc. Use of the trademark NOT sanctioned by the holder."
+Dwarves was the fourth Role Aids supplement from Mayfair Games, and according to Shannon Appelcine it "moved the line in a few new directions.
+Though it centred on an adventure, like the others" before it (Beastmaker Mountain, Nanorien Stones and Fez I), "it also featured considerable background material.
+What made it really different, however, was its subhead, which read: 'A Complete Kingdom & Adventure suitable for Advanced Dungeons & Dragons.'"
+Appelcine also noted that the publisher "Darwin Bromley had legal expertise that most other publishers did not and he felt that Mayfair could legally use TSR's trademarks as long as they were careful.
+Thus Mayfair made it clear that they were not the trademark holders by printing on the cover of Dwarves: 'Advanced Dungeons & Dragons is a trademark of TSR Hobbies, Inc. Use of the trademark NOT sanctioned by the holder.'"